-Claudia Rinaldi, chair of the education department and associate professor in education at Lasell College: It’s typically very hard to have your child change teachers in the middle of the year.
+Claudia Rinaldi, chair of the education department and associate professor in education at Lasell College: It’s very hard to have your child change teachers in the middle of the year.
 Principals typically don’t support it.

-Under what circumstances is it a good idea, and when is it a bad idea?
+When is it a good idea, and when is it a bad idea?

 Claudia Rinaldi: It’s a good idea to request a change if you think your child is being discriminated against based on race, language, culture, or on any other basis.

 Kristen Hodnett: Switching classes is something to do only when you feel you have no other options.
-It should be tied to evidence that your child’s self-esteem, health or learning are being negatively impacted.
+It should be tied to evidence that your child’s self-esteem, health, or learning are being negatively impacted.

 What’s the best way to go about switching?

 Kristy Baxter: Ask for an appointment to see the principal.
-Come prepared, be specific, bring documentation of your efforts to date and keep the focus on your child’s needs.
+Come prepared, be specific, bring documentation of your efforts to date, and keep the focus on your child’s needs.
 Try to avoid complaining about the teacher’s personal qualities.